ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How to Structure a Scalable React Project in 2026 (Folder Architecture Guide) - <a href="https://medium.com/@chiragmehta900/how-to-structure-a-scalable-react-project-in-2026-folder-architecture-guide-5562a6280b1e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Android Tablet Keeps Dying Mid-Shift — And Your Node.js Server Is the One Killing It - <a href="https://medium.com/@md.abir1203/your-android-tablet-keeps-dying-mid-shift-and-your-node-js-server-is-the-one-killing-it-f3422f5bb146?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Mohammad Abir Abbas`**

-<blockquote>Most React tutorials teach you how to build components.
+<blockquote>We built a real-time factory floor tracker.
+It worked perfectly on every PC and phone we tested.
+Then we put it on the tablets.
+Here’s the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Built PQ-JWT — A Post-Quantum JWT Library for Node.js/JS/TypeScript - <a href="https://medium.com/@sachinruhil11/i-built-pq-jwt-a-post-quantum-jwt-library-for-node-js-js-typescript-d81d2f168d7f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Synchronization in Node.js: Why Single-Threaded Does Not Mean Concurrency-Safe - <a href="https://medium.com/@codewithishwar/synchronization-in-node-js-why-single-threaded-does-not-mean-concurrency-safe-5d9aa1bc1e1f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachinruhil`**
+✍️ **posted by `CodeWithIshwar |  Ishwar Chandra Tiwari`**

-<blockquote>For years, backend authentication systems have relied heavily on JWT signing algorithms like RS256 and ES256.
-They are widely used across…
+<blockquote>One of the most misunderstood concepts in backend development is synchronization in Node.js.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Laravel vs Node.js Frameworks in 2026: What Developers Should Actually Learn - <a href="https://medium.com/@arslan001999/laravel-vs-node-js-frameworks-in-2026-what-developers-should-actually-learn-af280aa1d603?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Programmer’s Inferno — Circle Three: The Docker Absurdity - <a href="https://medium.com/@3z.eldeen/circle-three-the-docker-absurdity-c6b63facb48f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arslan Ali`**
+✍️ **posted by `Ez Eldeen A. Mushtaha`**

-<blockquote>For the last few years, one debate has continuously appeared in the developer community:
+<blockquote>Why You Ship a Whole Elephant in a Box to Deliver a Fly
 Continue reading on Medium »</blockquote>

 <h3>4.
-The OAuth Integration Debt: Why Your Social Login Is a CSRF Risk - <a href="https://systemweakness.com/the-oauth-integration-debt-why-your-social-login-is-a-csrf-risk-c2008099c05e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Review Board Pattern: Deterministic Multi-Agent DAGs with AgentGraph in HazelJS - <a href="https://medium.com/@shehriyarmalik.sm/the-review-board-pattern-deterministic-multi-agent-dags-with-agentgraph-in-hazeljs-e4df58a31111?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pau Dang`**
+✍️ **posted by `Shehriyar Malik`**

-<blockquote>In modern web development, we often treat Social Login (Google, GitHub, Apple) as a “solved problem.”
-We plug in a library like…
+<blockquote>Most multi-agent tutorials teach one trick: let an LLM supervisor pick the next worker on every turn.
+That works for open-ended research…
-Continue reading on System Weakness »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-How I Would Structure a Production-Ready Node.js API with TypeORM and PostgreSQL - <a href="https://medium.com/@pavansanthoshpeddinti/how-i-would-structure-a-production-ready-node-js-api-with-typeorm-and-postgresql-734b6e535603?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Is Not a Language.
+Here’s What It Actually Is. - <a href="https://medium.com/@allamsettic/node-js-is-not-a-language-heres-what-it-actually-is-febba0ae46ee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pavan Santhosh Peddinti`**
+✍️ **posted by `Chaitanya A`**

-<blockquote>A practical backend architecture guide for building scalable, maintainable Node.js APIs like a senior engineer.
+<blockquote>Node.js is a free, open-source, cross-platform JavaScript runtime environment… I know you didn’t come here for the textbook definition.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Building a Personal AI Agent, Part 1: Hello, Agent - <a href="https://medium.com/@bulentg/building-a-personal-ai-agent-part-1-hello-agent-c8f49dc5bba8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Pokémon Deck Builder — A JS Application I Built For Fun - <a href="https://canvascodebw.medium.com/my-pok%C3%A9mon-deck-builder-a-js-application-i-built-for-fun-8a650f942663?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bulent Gorkem`**
+✍️ **posted by `Ben Watts`**

-<blockquote>A blog series where I build a personal AI agent from scratch in Node.js, one capability at a time.
-By the end we’ll have something with…
+<blockquote>From my childhood years to today, I’ve been purchasing Pokémon card boosters.
+Why?
+Well firstly, I very much enjoy Pokémon and secondly, I…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Stop Learning Node.js in 2026 — This One Backend Tech Will Make You Rich  - <a href="https://blog.stackademic.com/stop-learning-node-js-in-2026-this-one-backend-tech-will-make-you-rich-09b35795dc5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kavya's Programming Path`**

+<blockquote>Node.js is still good — but Kafka and event-driven systems are what companies are paying top salaries for in 2026.
+Continue reading on Stackademic »</blockquote>

+<h3>8.
+Starting a Documented Learning Journey in Software Development - <a href="https://medium.com/@chetrigopal007/starting-a-documented-learning-journey-in-software-development-9afa7ec718b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chetrigopal`**

+<blockquote>Hey i am Gopal Chetri 4th sem BCA Student ,A few months ago, I realized something important:
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1. i have my trust wallet with 6700 USDT, and I have the 12 seed phrase : - <a href="https://medium.com/@mmqjmbbxxf/i-have-my-trust-wallet-with-6700-usdt-and-i-have-the-12-seed-phrase-551309d94ed1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+How File Uploads Actually Work — From a Simple Form to a Production System - <a href="https://medium.com/@4r3keshav/how-file-uploads-actually-work-from-a-simple-form-to-a-production-system-322f3451ac65?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jhonny ptyhion`**
+✍️ **posted by `keshav`**

-<blockquote>(misery exit memory buddy doctor sing fat physical virtual ticket category secret).
+<blockquote>Most developers can build a form that saves data.
+Far fewer actually understand what happens between “click Submit” and “record saved in…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Don’t Let the User Wait — Render Quickly to Keep Their Attention Part I - <a href="https://medium.com/@prtkgoswami8/dont-let-the-user-wait-render-quickly-to-keep-their-attention-part-i-7b9eede16abe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Disappeared for 6 Months.
+Here is the Hyperlocal Engine I Built in the Dark. - <a href="https://medium.com/@agiri4884/i-disappeared-for-6-months-here-is-the-hyperlocal-engine-i-built-in-the-dark-9d33d6f547e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pratik Goswami`**
+✍️ **posted by `Ankit Kumar Giri`**

-<blockquote>Don’t Wait for Data.
-Render What You Know.
+<blockquote>Why I went silent in November 2025, the reality of building a marketplace from scratch, and how our V1 just crossed 150 real-world jobs.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Fitur Buku di SundaDigi: Menjaga Warisan Sastra Sunda - <a href="https://medium.com/@emailsdnol7/fitur-buku-di-sundadigi-menjaga-warisan-sastra-sunda-be643d3c4b02?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was Tired of Texting ‘Do We Need Milk?’
+Every Day.
+So I Built StockUp - <a href="https://medium.com/@kitamuranaoya348/i-was-tired-of-texting-do-we-need-milk-every-day-so-i-built-stockup-12bebffec5e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**
+✍️ **posted by `Alabaykin`**

-<blockquote>Di era digital saat ini, pelestarian budaya dan bahasa lokal tidak hanya dilakukan melalui pendidikan formal dan pertunjukan budaya…
+<blockquote>Tame the Grocery Chaos: Why Your Family Needs StockUp on Telegram 🛒✨
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Cut My Vue App’s Bundle Size by 60% Without Rewriting a Single Component - <a href="https://sadiqueali.medium.com/how-i-cut-my-vue-apps-bundle-size-by-60-without-rewriting-a-single-component-642b0bf98e27?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Someone Left This Web App Wide Open.
+I Walked Right In. - <a href="https://medium.com/@shreeshk08/someone-left-this-web-app-wide-open-i-walked-right-in-4cdc2bd446ba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Shreesh k`**

-<blockquote>Lazy routes, async components, tree-shaking pitfalls, icon library bloat, and the one Vite plugin that pays for itself in 10 minutes — a…
+<blockquote>I found the BodgeIt Store while going down a rabbit hole of OWASP resources.
+It is a deliberately vulnerable web application that security…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Develop a Chat System for SoulMate Chat V1? - <a href="https://medium.com/@kundudigital/how-to-develop-a-chat-system-for-soulmate-chat-v1-20ff89f371f4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fitur Fiksimini di SundaDigi: Inovasi Sastra Sunda Carpon Ringkas - <a href="https://medium.com/@emailsdnol7/fitur-fiksimini-di-sundadigi-inovasi-sastra-sunda-carpon-ringkas-1f3061407d02?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kundudigital`**
+✍️ **posted by `Yuan Astara`**

-<blockquote>Building a real-time chat app needs secure architecture, fast messaging, and scalable APIs.
+<blockquote>SundaDigi hadir sebagai platform panyungsian digital literatur Sunda yang mengusung visi pelestarian dan pengembangan budaya Sunda melalui…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why Frontend Teams Slowly Lose Development Speed Over Time - <a href="https://medium.com/angular-engineering/why-frontend-teams-slowly-lose-development-speed-over-time-df002849f4aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Frontend Refactoring Mistakes That Create More Problems Than They Solve - <a href="https://medium.com/angular-engineering/the-frontend-refactoring-mistakes-that-create-more-problems-than-they-solve-8299cce79cfd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dipak Ahirav`**

-<blockquote>Frontend teams rarely slow down because developers became worse — the system itself became harder to work with.
+<blockquote>Refactoring should reduce complexity — but bad refactoring often spreads it everywhere.
 Continue reading on Angular Engineering »</blockquote>

 <h3>7.
-I Built a Research Assistant That Actually Cites Its Sources.
-Here’s Every Decision I Made. - <a href="https://medium.com/@egehankilic/i-built-a-research-assistant-that-actually-cites-its-sources-heres-every-decision-i-made-ff97ebca9ef9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Memory Leaks: The Silent Killer Your Browser DevTools Are Trying to Warn You About - <a href="https://sadiqueali.medium.com/javascript-memory-leaks-the-silent-killer-your-browser-devtools-are-trying-to-warn-you-about-7b9d994d28a2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sadique Ali`**

+<blockquote>Forgotten event listeners, closures holding references, detached DOM nodes, timer leaks — most JavaScript memory leaks are completely…
+Continue reading on Medium »</blockquote>

+<h3>8.
+This Should be Illegal: Building a Layout Engine Faster Than the Browser Itself -- In JavaScript - <a href="https://medium.com/@cosmiciron/this-should-be-illegal-building-a-layout-engine-faster-than-the-browser-itself-in-javascript-c2240d7c2978?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Egehan Kilic`**
+✍️ **posted by `Cosmic Iron`**

-<blockquote>Literature review seems manageable until it isn’t.
-Fifteen papers in, tracking methodologies across tabs and a notes doc I could barely…
+<blockquote>In the AI era, browsers are showing signs of age.
+Game engine tech comes to the rescue.
 Continue reading on Medium »</blockquote>

 <br/>